emidev98/blog-rust-fullstack/README.md

 # [Diesel ORM (Object–relational mapping)](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)

 This is the framework that will be used to connect to the DB.
-Here you have a collection of examples that you can apply to your own project in case it's needed:
+Here you have a collection of examples that you can apply to your own project in case it's needed.
+To run the code that we'll have in the following sections you must run **cargo run** command.

 ## Migrations